FAA Rules

 - FAA TRUST -- FAA overview of requirements.

-- PilotInstitute TRUST online -- Take this, then print out a copy of this permit to have with you in the field.
+- PilotInstitute TRUST online -- Take this free course and pass it, then print out a copy of the permit to have with you in the field.

-Broadly, anybody can fly a drone recreationally under the Part 107 Rules in unrestricted (most) airspace if they have a TRUST document in hand.
+Broadly, anybody can fly a drone under USC 44809 in G (most) airspace if they have a TRUST permit physically with them and are following the recreational rules.

 Part 107 Compliance